-The user assumes me entire run related to their use on the super- without entire runs and either the published or certified products from these states, southern clouds as providing medical as as if an and all warranties, whether expressed or implied, including (without imitation) an implied warranties of merchantability or fitness for a particular purpose.
-In no event will Southern Group of State Foresters be liable to you or to any third party for any direct, incliental, consequential, special or exemplary damages or lost profit resulting from any use or misuse of these data.
+The user assumes the entire risk related to their use of the SGSF Wildfire Risk.
+Assessment Portal and either the published or derived products from these data.
+Southern Group of State Foresters is providing the data as it is and disclaims any and all warranties, whether expressed or implicit, including (without limitation) any implied warranties or merchantability or fitness for a particular purpose.
+In no event will Southern Group of State Foresters be liable to you or to any third party for any direct, incidental, consequential, special or exemplary damages or lost profit resulting from any use or misuse of these data.